 1. Covering the bird

 Place the turkey in a roasting tin.
 For golden, crispy skin, brush all over with melted butter.
-Cover with a large sheet of foil and secure around the rim of the tin to trap in the steam and keep the bird moist.
+Cover with a large sheet of foil and secure around the rim of the tin to trap the steam and keep the bird moist.
 It's now ready for the oven.

 2. turkey cooking temperature

 It's best to follow the turkey’s cooking instructions, but as a general rule, cook in a 180°C (160°C fan, gas mark 4) preheated oven for 35 minutes per kilo (including stuffing).

 About 15 minutes before the end of its cooking time, remove the foil to help the skin crisp.

 This is very important to allow the meat to relax, stay tender and retain its juices.
-Cover with buttered aluminium foil and a tea towel, leave to rest for a minimum of 30 minutes up to the advised 90 minutes before carving.
+Cover with buttered aluminium foil and a tea towel, then leave to rest for a minimum of 30 minutes up to the advised 90 minutes before carving.
 Don’t worry about the turkey going cold as it will stay warm enough when covered, and will still eat perfectly when served with piping hot gravy.

 Carving the turkey